The Classic Watch

 The Oyster Case

 The Oyster case is one of the foundations of the reputation for excellence of Rolex watches.
-Invented by Rolex in 1926, it was the world’s first waterproof case for a wristwatch thanks to its patented system of screwing down the bezel, case back and winding crown against
+Invented by Rolex in 1926, it was the world’s first waterproof case for a wristwatch thanks to its patented system of screwing down the bezel, case back and winding crown against the middle case.

 Like the mollusc, the Rolex Oyster is robust and clamped shut.
 It provides a hermetic environment that protects the high-precision Perpetual movement from water, dust, or pressure.